adriantoine/bloql/README.md

 # Usage

-It is currently used on an experimental version of my personal website: https://github.com/adriantoine/adriantoine.com/tree/react
+It is currently used on my personal website: https://github.com/adriantoine/adriantoine.com

-Doc to be coming
+- Here is the backend part to set up the posts folder and the data retriever (in this case it's just markdown files from a folder): https://github.com/adriantoine/adriantoine.com/blob/master/server.js#L25-L29
+- Here is a usage of the `PostList` component: https://github.com/adriantoine/adriantoine.com/blob/master/src/components/PostList/PostList.js#L38
+- Here is a usage of the single `Post` component: https://github.com/adriantoine/adriantoine.com/blob/master/src/components/Post/Post.js#L35
+- And you probably also need to have a look at my `package.json` since the way I manager peerDependencies is still a bit dodgy: https://github.com/adriantoine/adriantoine.com/blob/master/package.json

+Proper docs with proper examples to be coming... (and improvements as well)